llpeterson/direct/ethernet.md

 communication across the Hawaiian Islands.
-Like the Aloha network, the fundamental problem faced by the Ethernet is how to mediate access to a shared medium fairly and efficiently (in Aloha, the medium was the atmosphere, while in the Ethernet the medium is a coax cable).
+Like the Aloha network, the fundamental problem faced by the Ethernet is how to mediate access to a shared medium fairly and efficiently (in Aloha, the medium was the atmosphere, while in the Ethernet the medium was originally a coax cable).
 The core idea in both Aloha and the Ethernet is an algorithm that controls when each node can transmit.

 Interestingly, modern Ethernet links are now largely point to point;
 that is, they connect one host to an Ethernet *switch*, or they